lutraconsulting/qgis-report-plugin/README.md

 5. Click on Generate Token, copy the token to the plugin
 6. Select plugin for which you want to report bug
 7. Fill title and description and Submit!

+## Notice

+It may not use with https://github.com/wonder-sk/qgis-first-aid-plugin as they both hook the python exception handling